kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 2. The first operation that the web application can do is to count the number of tweets, given a keyword e.g. `#ibm` or `binay`

-The Result for the #ibm query will look like this
+Input #ibm in the textfield of `Counting # of Tweets`.
+The results will look like this:

 ```
 	 {"related":{"search":{"href":"https://cdeservice.mybluemix.net:443/api/v1/messages/search?q=%23ibm"}},"search":{"results":198618}}